Lansoprazole, Clarithromycin, and Amoxicillinpronounced as (lan soe' pra zole) (kla rith' roe mye sin) (a mox i sil' in)

 Lansoprazole, clarithromycin, and amoxicillin are used to treat and prevent the return of ulcers (sores in the lining of the stomach or intestine) caused by a certain type of bacteria (H. pylori).
 Lansoprazole is in a class of medications called proton pump inhibitors.
 Clarithromycin and amoxicillin are in a class of medications called antibiotics.
 Lansoprazole works by decreasing the amount of acid made in the stomach.
 Clarithromycin and amoxicillin work by stopping the growth of the bacteria that may cause ulcers.
 Antibiotics will not work for colds, flu, or other viral infections.

-Lansoprazole comes as a delayed-release (long-acting) capsule, clarithromycin comes as a tablet, and amoxicillin comes as a capsule, all to be taken by mouth.
+Lansoprazole comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule, clarithromycin comes as a tablet, and amoxicillin comes as a capsule, all to be taken by mouth.
 These medications are usually taken before a meal twice a day.
 To help you take the right number of capsules and tablets at each dose, the medication is packaged in dosing cards.
 Each dosing card contains all of the medication needed for both daily doses.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take the medication exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets and capsules whole; do not split, chew, or crush them.